A-owusu/aws-codepipeline-react-s3/README.md

 <br>- Source provider: GitHub (connect your GitHub account).
 <br>- Select your repository and branch.

-Note: Make sure you select the repository that we cloned in Step 1
+⚠️Note: Make sure you select the repository that we cloned in Step 1

 ![Image](https://github.com/user-attachments/assets/7d7d6e7f-8a39-47e3-9271-ffa8c045c3cf)